Squareback Marsh Crab Care Made Easy With Fun Facts

 Behavior

 They burrow into the ground like most of the terrestrial crabs and they hide there during the day since they are nocturnal.
-Borrows of the wharf crab improve soil aeration and their diet helps decompose organic matter and recycle nutrients.
+Burrows of the wharf crab improve soil aeration and their diet helps decompose organic matter and recycle nutrients.

 Interesting facts